How Does a Business Line of Credit Work?

 Pros and Cons of a Business Line of Credit:

 - PRO: Helps with cash flow – Many business owners utilize a business line of credit to successfully balance their cash flow.
+By having a line of credit, you can have excess cash available for whatever your business needs.

 - CON: Can be challenging to qualify for – If you are a new business or have a less than stellar credit score, it could be difficult to qualify for this type of financing.
+If this is the case, you might want to try and raise your credit score prior to applying for a business line of credit.

 - PRO: Build your business’s credit – Having a line of credit can enable you to build your business credit history, which will benefit you in future financing pursuits.